-The Competition Law has a wide scope, applying to both private companies and state-owned companies, and covers all economic activities which produce effects in Mozambican territory.
-The law foresees a number of exemptions, concerning among others: practices with no commercial purpose, pensions and social security funds and services of general economic interest.
-However, pursuant to a draft regulation these exemptions are to be narrowly interpreted.
+The Competition Law has a wide scope, applying to both private and state-owned companies, and covers all economic activities that produce effects in Mozambican territory.
+The law foresees a number of exemptions concerning, among others, practices with no commercial purpose, pensions and social security funds and services of general economic interest.